rspamd/rspamd/doc/quickstart.md

 ### Using the WebUI

-Rspamd has a built-in WebUI which supports setting metric actions and scores; Bayes training and scanning messages - for more information see the [webui documentation](https://rspamd.com/webui).
+Rspamd has a built-in WebUI which supports setting metric actions and scores; Bayes training and scanning messages - for more information see the [WebUI documentation](https://rspamd.com/webui).